BioJulia/BufIO.jl/docs/src/readers.md

 ## Notable `AbstractReader` functions
 `AbstractBufReader` implements most of the `Base.IO` interface, see the section in the sidebar.
-They also have a few convenience functions:
+They also have a few special convenience functions:

 ```@docs; canonical=false
 get_nonempty_buffer(::AbstractBufReader)